gmanricks/PHP-GIT-Hooks/README.md

         file_put_contents("Gunther.png", file_get_contents("https://dl.dropbox.com/u/30949096/Gunther.png"));
      })->andFinallySay("Done");
 ```
-This will Download a picture of a Cool Penguin to your PC.
+This will Download a picture of a Sassy Penguin to your PC.

 There are more advanced commands like `onTrigger` which will only run the command when a special trigger keyword is found in the current commit message.